Probiotic Foods For Kids: What Parents Need To Know

 • Brown rice and wholemeal or legume-based pasta

-Unfortunately, kids are often not so fond of fibre-rich foods.
+Unfortunately, kids are often not so fond of fiber-rich foods.

 Many kids prefer white bread over wholemeal, barely touch their veggies and wouldn’t dream of eating brown rice or legumes, which can make achieving a gut-loving diet a little tricky.